Danna Paola: 2013–2015: Wicked and other projects

-In May 2013, Danna Paola auditioned for the first Spanish-language production of the Broadway musical Wicked in Mexico City.
+In May 2013, Rivera auditioned for the first Spanish-language production of the Broadway musical Wicked in Mexico City.
 She auditioned for both Glinda and Elphaba, performing "Popular" and "Defying Gravity".
-Later that same month, the final cast for the Mexican production was announced, with Danna Paola cast as Elphaba.
+Later that same month, the final cast for the Mexican production was announced, with Rivera cast as Elphaba.
 The production opened in Mexico City at Teatro Telcel on 17 October 2013 and closed on 18 January 2015.
 Critics in Mexico, as well as the play's original composer, Stephen Schwartz, praised her performance.
 In addition to being well received by critics, the play was also a commercial success in Mexico City.
 During its first 10 weeks, Wicked sold over 100,000 tickets and had more than 100 performances; it broke a box office record, making it one of the most successful theatre productions in Mexico's history.
-At the age of 18, Danna Paola was the youngest person to play the role of Elphaba in a professional theatre production.
+At the age of 18, Rivera was the youngest person to play the role of Elphaba in a professional theatre production.

-In January 2014, Danna Paola was cast in the movie Saving Sara Cruz, a modern-day remake of the 1992 film The Bodyguard.
+In January 2014, she was cast in the movie Saving Sara Cruz, a modern-day remake of the 1992 film The Bodyguard.
 Production on the film never began and the project was later shelved.

-In March 2014, Danna, debuted as fashion designer collaborating with the popular Mexican clothing brand Sexy Jeans.
+In March 2014, Rivera debuted as fashion designer, collaborating with the popular Mexican clothing brand Sexy Jeans.
 Her line, "Danna Paola, by Sexy Jeans", was commercially successful, with products selling out across Mexico.

-In August 2014, Danna participated in the ABBA tribute album Dancing Queens, recording a cover of "Take A Chance On Me".
+In August 2014, Rivera participated in the ABBA tribute album Dancing Queens, recording a cover of "Take A Chance On Me".
 "Take A Chance On Me" was released as single on 2 September 2014 and debuted at number 1 on iTunes México.

 On 29 October 2014, she performed "No hay bien", the Spanish-language version of "No Good Deed", to a sold-out crowd at the Auditorio Nacional for the Lunas del Auditorio award show.
 That night, Wicked received an award in the "Broadway Show" category.

-Danna Paola appeared in over 300 performances of Wicked from 2013 to early 2015.
+Rivera appeared in over 300 performances of Wicked from 2013 to early 2015.
 Following the conclusion of Wicked, she was invited by producer Alex Gou to join the cast of the musical Hoy No Me Puedo Levantar, where she played the lead role of Maria and went on tour throughout Mexico.

 In August 2015, she recorded the duet "Mientras Me Enamoras" with Mexican singer Lalo Brito.
 A music video was also filmed, and it premiered on Brito's YouTube channel in September 2015.
-In mid-2015, Paola moved to Miami to film the telenovela drama ¿Quién es quién?.
+In mid-2015, Rivera moved to Miami to film the telenovela drama ¿Quién es quién?.
 The project was her first telenovela role outside of Televisa.
 Filming for the program concluded in September 2015. ¿Quién es quién? began airing weeknights in the U.S. on Telemundo on 9 February 2016.